 Are you in a relationship with somebody who is non-binary?

 Here's what you should do and know to make sure you're supporting your partner as best you can.
 Remember, the most important thing is that there are no set rules.
+How to know if you're non binary?
 Communication is vital, and your partner's needs and values should always come before your preconceived ideas of what gender is or should be.

 1. Call them by their pronouns, always